Adityaabhiram315/Jet-Engine-Failure-Prediction-using-LSTM-Anomaly-Detection/README.md

-# Jet Engine Failure Prediction using LSTM & Anomaly Detection
+# LSTM-Powered Predictive Maintenance for Jet Engines

 A predictive maintenance system using deep learning and anomaly detection to forecast jet engine failures in advance.
 Enhances safety, reduces downtime, and supports proactive maintenance.